IAMconsortium/pyam/manuscripts/ORE/source/chapters/pyam.rst

 (without any arguments), which draws a line plot using the time domain as the x-axis - this is arguable the most common use case for scenario data.

+The plotting library supports all common plot types including (stacked) line, bar and pie charts, boxplots, scatter plots and sankey diagrams.
-The plotting library also supports specifying styles (colors, markers, etc.) for categories, which can then be used directly as arguments in the plotting methods.
+It also supports specifying styles (colors, markers, etc.) grouped by data coordinates or meta indicators, which can then be used directly as arguments in the plotting methods.
 :numref:`figwarming` from the `first-steps tutorial`_
 illustrates this feature, where warming categories and respective colors have been defined as part of the script.